 Transporting Musical Instruments

 Any musical instruments must be checked in.
-Carry on may not be allowed in any of our aircraft due to cabin size restrictions.
-For any questions about transporting musical instruments, please call our Cargo office at 867-587-2288 ex 1003.
-Alternately, you email us at firstname.lastname@example.org.
+Carry-on may not be allowed in our aircraft due to cabin size restrictions.
+For any questions about transporting musical instruments, please call our Cargo office at 867-587-2288, ex 1003.
+Alternatively, you can email us at firstname.lastname@example.org.

-Alternately, you have the option of contacting the Canadian Transportation Agency with your concern, using their online form.
+Alternatively, you can contact the Canadian Transportation Agency with your concern using their online form.
 You can also contact the CTA at 1-888-222-2592 or email@example.com.